JaneliaSciComp/burst-compute-example/README.md

     * `tileHeight`: the height of each tile in pixels
     * `batchSize`: the maximum number of tiles to process serially
     * `numLevels`: the number of levels in the invoker lambda function tree
-    * `jobParameters`: a JSON object containing the parameters for the fractal generation:
     * `lookAt`: a point in the complex plane to look at
     * `zoom`: the width and height of the complex plane
     * `iterations`: the number of iterations to perform
     * `autoIterations`: if true, iterations is calculated automatically based on the size of the image
     * `escapeRadius`: radius of circle on the complex plane used to determine if a point is in the set
     * `superSamples`: number of times to sample the image
     * `colorScheme`: the color scheme to use (pickColorHSV1, pickColorHSV2, pickColorHSV3, pickColorGrayscale2)

 3. Invoke the function with your test event to launch burst computation
 4. Check your bucket for the result under /fractal/final.png